tpenguinltg/cthulhu/CONTRIBUTING.md

 2. Fork this repo.
 3. Create your level and push all of your level's branches.
 See "Designing a level" for guidelines.
+4. Add a non-spoiler hint to the `meta/hints` branch.
+This hint should be aimed at players who are stuck and need a little bit of an extra push.
+Use the existing hint files as examples.
-4. Update the `latest` file on the `master` branch with your new level number.
+5. Update the `latest` file on the `master` branch with your new level number.
-5. Create a pull request on this repo's `master` branch.
+6. Create a pull request on this repo's `master` branch.
 List the next level code, any false level codes that your level has, and all level branches.
 Optionally add some additional notes, but don't provide a solution.
 Use the pull request template provided to help you.
-6. Keep your fork available until your pull request is closed.
+7. Keep your fork available until your pull request is closed.
-7. Be prepared to update your level in case your level needs work or another level is accepted before yours. `git branch -m` is your friend.
+8. Be prepared to update your level in case your level needs work or another level is accepted before yours. `git branch -m` is your friend.